Project Overview

 RESEARCH

-SMART FireS Research Thrusts
+SMART FIRES Research Thrusts

 Thrust 1: Fire and Smoke Science (FSS) Better understand the production of remotely detectable fire radiative energy, prescribed fire emissions, and the air quality impacts at local to regional scales to improve management practices that protect people and the natural resources on which they rely.
 FSS Team: Lu Hu (UM), Carl Seielstad (UM), Loyd Queen (UM), Robert Yokelson (UM), Robert Walker (MSU), Xiaobing Zhou (MTU)